Rivukis/Spry/README.md

 * `case nil`
     * Used to indicate that only nil passed in will be sufficient.

-## Fake Template
+## Xcode Template

-A Templates for creating fakes can be found in this repository in the "Templates" folder.
+A Template for creating fakes can be found in this repository in the "Templates" folder.

-### Installation
+### Template Installation

 In terminal:
 1. run `cd ~/Library/Developer/Xcode/Templates/File\ Templates/`